Friends of Wehr Native Plant Fundraiser

 Returning this year:

-Three plants that are Eastern US Natives but not classified as WI Natives are being included this year to provide native plants that meet special needs.
-Wehr encourages planting these plants in native gardens that are not near natural areas only.
+Two plants that are Eastern US Natives but not classified as WI Natives are being included this year to provide native plants that meet special needs.
+Wehr encourages planting these plants only in native gardens that are not near natural areas.

 Eastern Beebalm Monarda bradburiana